People and Planet

 Policy and Strategy

 We seek to encourage our staff and students to create a real community of interaction and engagement on campus, turning academic offices into studies, and student study spaces into vibrant places for learning.
-The Sustainability Manager is the key contact for all aspects of Sustainability at Hope and our Strategic Lead is the Executive Director of Finance Services and Resources; contact details can be found on our 'key contacts' tab on the About us page.
+The Sustainability Manager is the key contact for all aspects of sustainability at Hope and our Strategic Lead and member of the Senior Executive Team is the Chief Operating Office; our contact details can be found on the 'key contacts' tab on the About us page.

 Creating a greener, more sustainable Hope can only be achieved with the help of our staff and students.
-There are a number of active groups that staff can be a part of.
-You can find out more on the 'groups' tab on the Get involved page.
+There are a number of active groups that staff can be a part of and there are regular events to promote sustainability (you can find out more on the 'groups' and 'events' tab on the Get involved page

 Ethical Investment and Banking